asg017/os-club-constitution/CONSTITUTION.md

 ## Article VII.
 Risk Management*

-[Name of the organization] at UCSD is a registered student organization at the University of California, San Diego, but not part of the University itself.
+Open Source at UCSD is a registered student organization at the University of California, San Diego, but not part of the University itself.

-[Name of the organization] at UCSD understands that the University does not assume legal liability for the actions of the organization.
+Open Source at UCSD understands that the University does not assume legal liability for the actions of the organization.

 [Describe possible risks associated with your organization’s activities here.]